 - 💬 Comments

-This creamy salad dressing is such a versatile recipe that can be used as a dipping sauce, marinade or condiment.
-It pairs ridiculously well with my Keto BLT Salad with Shredded Kale.
+This creamy, rich salad dressing is such a versatile recipe.
+Use it to top greens, Roasted Carrots, Herb Roasted Rutabagas or use as a dipping sauce, marinade or condiment.
+It pairs ridiculously well with this Cavolo Nero Kale Salad with Bacon.

 What is crème fraiche?